Microsoft Excel TRIM Function

 If you know HTML then you will recognise the non-breaking space as but when you copy it into Excel it simply appears as a space between your text.

-If you need to remove this type of character or other non-printing characters you will need to use a combination of the CHAR function and the SUBSTITUTE function as follows:
+Remove this type of character or other non-printing characters with a combination of the CHAR function and the SUBSTITUTE function as follows:

 Let’s say in cell A13 we have the following text with a non-breaking space at the beginning: